 Conclusion On Why Are There White Spots On Turtle Shell

 White spots on turtle shells are relatively common occurrences that plague a turtle’s health.
 This could be caused due to various medical and environmental reasons.
-Similarly, the appearance of spots and their severity also depends mainly on the reasons behind it.
+Similarly, the appearance of spots and their severity also depends mainly on the reasons behind them.

 For instance, the white spots caused due to hard water are not grave.
 You can easily clean the shell using diluted apple cider vinegar.
 And switching to distilled or conditioned water will prevent white spots in the future.